Former UW standouts Myles Gaskin, Azeem Victor back Pac-12 Unity Movement: ‘Change has to take place. It has to.’

 “It depends on where you live, but living in Seattle with a $1,600 [stipend] check per month is not doing a lot for people.
 I had to work jobs.
 A lot of these guys have to work jobs in the summer, Christmastime.
 They’re short on money.
 Just to see the NCAA is able to make this great amount of money and they’re stingy and tight-pocketed with the people [athletes] who are doing all the work, it’s just ridiculous to me.
 It always has been ridiculous to me.

-“They put the fear in you to not be ambitious and go out and make your money.”
+“They put the fear in you, to not be ambitious and go out and make your money.”

 Of course, college football lacks a labor union — such as the NFL Players Association, which Gaskin credited with negotiating COVID-19 protocols — to promote the safety and well-being of the players it represents.